Gerard Hutch trial: Verdict due in high-profile case

 The trial in the non-jury Special Criminal Court concluded in January after hearing 52 days of evidence.

-During proceedings, former Sinn Féin councillor Jonathan Dowdall gave evidence as a prosecution witness.
+During proceedings, former Sinn Féin councillor Jonathan Dowdall gave evidence as the main prosecution witness.

 Dowdall, who was to stand trial for murder, is serving a four-year prison sentence after he pleaded guilty to facilitating the murder of Mr Byrne.